abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/benchmarking.md

 layout: learningpathall
 ---

-## Nginx Benchmarking by ApacheBench
+## NGINX Benchmarking by ApacheBench

 **ApacheBench (ab)** is a lightweight command-line tool for benchmarking HTTP servers.
 It measures performance metrics like requests per second, response time, and throughput under concurrent load.